 Diversity issues in Counseling in Singapore – Dr. Len Jennings

-This J-term 2014, 14 MA students from the Graduate School of Professional Psychology program participated in a month-long international study course on Diversity Issues in Counseling in Singapore.
+J-term 2013, included 14 MA students from the Graduate School of Professional Psychology program who participated in a month-long international study course on Diversity Issues in Counseling in Singapore.
 The course, led by Professor Len Jennings, was intensely experiential and included traveling, living, and learning in the highly diverse, Southeast Asian country of Singapore as well as an excursion into Malaysia.
 The course consisted of joint experiential learning exercises with Singaporean MA counseling students as well as site visits illuminating the various ways mental health needs are addressed in Singapore (Traditional Chinese Medicine, Shamans, Western trained psychotherapists, etc.).
 In addition, the course had a service-learning component in which UST students conducted psycho-educational presentations and group work with abused teen girls living in a residential treatment center.
 The opportunity to plunge into a highly diverse cultural setting with multiple languages (Mandarin, Malay, Tamil, and English), multiple religions (Islam, Taoism, Buddhism, Christianity, Hinduism), and multiple ethnicities (Chinese, Malay, Indian, Euro-Asian, ex-pat) made for an unbelievable backdrop for this international service-learning course on diversity.

 ODOC 942- Team Practicum – Dr. Alla Heorhiadi and Dr. John Conbere